Serum Institute of India: COVID-19 vaccine development

-Serum Institute of India has also reached an agreement with Novavax for the production of Novavax's NVX-CoV2373 (Covovax) vaccine for India and other low and middle-income countries.
-The company will also produce Codagenix's nasally administered COVID-19 vaccine CDX-005 (tradename COVI-VAC).
+Serum Institute of India also reached an agreement with Novavax for the production of Novavax's NVX-CoV2373 (Covovax) vaccine for India and other low and middle-income countries.
+The company would also produce Codagenix's nasally administered COVID-19 vaccine CDX-005 (tradename COVI-VAC).

-The company is also manufacturing Sputnik V vaccine in India in collaboration with Gamaleya Research Institute of Epidemiology and Microbiology after receiving approval from DCGI.
-On 13 July 2021, RDIF published a press release saying SII is starting the production of Sputnik V doses in September 2021.
-They intend to produce over 300 million doses of the vaccine in India per year.
+The company also manufactured Sputnik V vaccine in India in collaboration with Gamaleya Research Institute of Epidemiology and Microbiology after receiving approval from DCGI.
+On 13 July 2021, RDIF published a press release saying SII is starting the production of Sputnik V doses in September 2021, with the intention to produce over 300 million doses of the vaccine in India per year.

-Attempted data theft

 In March 2021, Reuters reported that Chinese state-backed cyber-espionage group Red Apollo targeted the Serum Institute of India's intellectual property for exfiltration.

+R21/Matrix-M malaria vaccine

+On 8 October 2023, the R21/Matrix-M malaria vaccine received a recommendation for use by the Strategic Advisory Group of Experts (SAGE) of the World Health Organization and the Malaria Policy Advisory Group (MPAG).
+The vaccine, jointly developed by The University of Oxford and the Serum Institute of India in collaboration with Novavax's adjuvant technology, demonstrated notable efficacy along with a positive safety profile.
+Furthermore, the Serum Institute of India had successfully established production capacity for 100 million doses annually, with plans to double this capacity over the next two years.

+The R21/Matrix-MTM malaria vaccine was jointly developed by the Jenner Institute at Oxford University and Serum Institute of India, with support from various organizations including the European and Developing Countries Clinical Trials Partnership (EDCTP), the Wellcome Trust, and the European Investment Bank (EIB).
+As of now, the vaccine has obtained licenses for use in Ghana, Nigeria, and Burkina Faso.